Information about Dibucaine

 How dibucaine works

-Dibucaine works by blocking pain signals from the nerves to brain which decreases the sensation of pain.
+Dibucaine is a local anesthetic.
+It works by blocking pain signals from the nerves to brain to decrease the sensation of pain.

 Common side effects of dibucaine